keon/awesome-nlp/README.md

 General Machine Learning

+- Jason's [Machine Learning 101](https://docs.google.com/presentation/d/1kSuQyW5DTnkVaZEjGYCkfOxvzCqGEFzWBy4e9Uedd9k/edit?usp=sharing) from Google's Senior Creative Engineer explains Machine Learning for engineer's and executives alike
-- [AI Playbook](http://aiplaybook.a16z.com/) is a brief set of pieces to introduce machine learning and other advancements to technical as well as non-technical audience.
-Written by the amazing people over at [a16z - Andreessen Horowitz](https://a16z.com/) this is a great link to forward to your managers or content for your presentations
+- a16z [AI Playbook](http://aiplaybook.a16z.com/) is a great link to forward to your managers or content for your presentations
 - [Machine Learning Blog](https://bmcfee.github.io/#home) by Brian McFee
 - [Ruder's Blog](http://ruder.io/#open) by [Sebastian Ruder](https://twitter.com/seb_ruder) for commentary on the best of NLP Research